 If you’re arrested for DUI, the prospect of paying money to an attorney can seem daunting – after all, you’re probably already looking at a fine and court costs.
 That said, hiring attorney can actually save you money, in some cases tens of thousands of dollars.
 You can hire a suitable attorney using a site like Find An Attorney or friends and family often have good recommendations too.
 Today, we explain how hiring an attorney can actually save you money in the long run.

 Winning The Case

 It may seem like a couple thousand dollars is a lot of money to pay to get out of a DUI charge, but it’s well worth it.
-Just like you wouldn’t preform your own surgery, you really shouldn’t try to fight such a serious criminal charge on your own.
+Just like you wouldn’t perform your own surgery, you really shouldn’t try to fight such a serious criminal charge on your own.
 Some of the things your attorney can do that you might not be able to include:

 - Appearing in court on your behalf.

 - Filing all the necessary paperwork.

 - Reviewing all the evidence.